-LOCATION STATUS SERVICE Senwabarwana: main offices The centre provides all services including driver testing centre and testing of vehicles, and serves as the main office of the municipality.
-Fully operational Eldorado: satellite office The centre is amongst municipal services decentralized to the Eldorado satellite office, which provides for learners licensed tests, registration of vehicles and issuing of car discs.
-Service to be fully operational without vehicle testing and driver testing.
-Alldays: satellite office The centre is amongst municipal services decentralized to the Eldorado satellite office. which provides for learners license tests, registration of vehicles and issuing of car discs?
-Service to be fully operational without vehicle testing and driver testing.
+LOCATION STATUS SERVICE Senwabarwana: main offices The centre provides all services Fully operational including driver testing centre and testing of vehicles, and serves as the main office of the municipality.
+Eldorado: satellite office The centre is amongst municipal Services are fully operational for services decentralized to the Eldorado learners testing but are without vehicle satellite office, which provides for and driver testing. learners licensed tests, registration of vehicles and issuing of car discs.
+Alldays: satellite office The centre is amongst municipal Services are fully operational for services decentralized to the Eldorado learners testing but are without vehicle satellite office. which provides for and driver testing.

+learners license tests, registration of

+loamore morned tools, regionation or

+vehicles and issuing of car discs?